 Welcome to the “Age of Distraction”; we are all now officially distracted: from minions to Grand Poo-Bahs.
 For you that means less time to get your point of view across….or to get people on board.
 There are times when you need …. the most persuasive word ever.

-So, keep your presentations concise and focused.
+Keep your presentations concise and focused.
 A reflector of our miniature attention spans: the average snap (Snapchat social media) lasts all of 5 seconds.

 You need to be able to get people on board now and they’re not really listening.